Subscribe Today -- It's Free!

 Celebrating the unique character & culture of Maine ~ New Hampshire ~ Vermont

-A climb to the sky:
+A Climb to the Sky:

-An alpine adventure on the Hamlin Ridge Trail
+An Alpine Adventure on the Hamlin Ridge Trail

 by David Mills

-Ascending Hamlin ridge is an aerial adventure reaching some of the most rugged
+Ascending Hamlin ridge is an aerial adventure reaching some of the most

-silence pervasive.
+the alpine silence pervasive.

-From the base at Roaring Brook Campground in Baxter State Park in North Central
+From the base at Roaring Brook Campground in Baxter State Park in North

-Appalachian character.
+a distinctive Appalachian character.

-The hike up to Hamlin Peak begins here at the Roaring Brook Campground Ranger
+The hike up to Hamlin Peak begins here at the Roaring Brook Campground

-trails.
 From there it’s a very steep ridge walk to the summit along the Hamlin Ridge

 Trail.
-This trail climbs very steeply along a narrow rocky ridge that separates the
+This trail climbs very steeply along a narrow rocky ridge that separates

-Looking ahead up the ridge, your eyes are constantly drawn upward to the distant
+south basin.
+Looking ahead up the ridge, your eyes are constantly drawn

-summit of Hamlin Peak which projects above the alpine plateau known as the
+upward to the distant summit of Hamlin Peak which projects above the alpine

-Table Land.
+plateau known as the Table Land.

 This plateau runs from the rugged and